Khanyisa06/Grocer-Database-Design/README.md

 ## Database Testing

 Once I’ve created the ERD and built the database, I’ll start by inserting the data from the flat file into the newly created tables.
 After that, I’ll test the relationships between the tables using a variety of SQL queries.
-First, I’ll demonstrate that I can retrieve data from every table in the database with just one query, tying everything together seamlessly.
+First, I’ll demonstrate that I can retrieve data from every table in the database with just one query.
 Then, I’ll write one or more queries that show how I can join tables together, including the SQL code to prove it works.
-Finally, queries that answers a real business question—like whether I can pull all the data needed to create a purchase order in a single go—showing how SQL can solve practical problems.
+Finally, queries that answers bussiness questions  to prove that it works
 1. __Insert data from the csv into the created database tables__

 ``` sql